dvin100/CC-TF-Demo/README.md

 ## Infrastructure for the workshop
 We will deploy the following components in Confluent Cloud:
--Environment
+- Environment
--Schema Registry
+- Schema Registry
--Basic cluster
+- Basic cluster
--ksqlDB
+- ksqlDB
--Connectors (MySQL Source, Mongo Sink and a Datagen Source)
+- Connectors (MySQL Source, Mongo Sink and a Datagen Source)

 External components:
--The MySQL database is an existing DB (info below) -Mongo DB will require a Mongo subscription (how-to below)
+- The MySQL database is an existing DB (info below)
+- Mongo DB will require a Mongo subscription (how-to below)

 ![image](https://github.com/dvin100/CC-TF-Demo/assets/22193622/74eb3a46-4a9b-4fd7-939e-45bdfc4af494)

 ## Use case - Credit Cards transaction
 This workshop will demonstrate how to deploy an end-to-end dataflow like the one below.
 We will be using a MySQL CDC connector to source data from tables and write them to kafka topics.
-Another connector (datagen source) will produce ramdom transactions ksqlDB will be used to transform, join and do real-time analytics on data to detect potential fraulent activities We will consume the full transaction with a Mongo Sink connector to write the data to a MongoDB Finally, we will use the ksqlDB API to get the fraudulent cards
+Another connector (datagen source) will produce ramdom transactions
+ksqlDB will be used to transform, join and do real-time analytics on data to detect potential fraulent activities
+We will consume the full transaction with a Mongo Sink connector to write the data to a MongoDB
+Finally, we will use the ksqlDB API to get the fraudulent cards

 ![image](https://github.com/dvin100/CC-TF-Demo/assets/22193622/5dc8f444-bf78-462a-9a07-fcd9b59d616a)